2022 Long Beach State Beach men's volleyball team

-The 2022 Long Beach State men's volleyball team represented Long Beach State University during the 2022 NCAA Division I & II men's volleyball season.
+The 2022 Long Beach State Beach men's volleyball team represented Long Beach State University during the 2022 NCAA Division I & II men's volleyball season.
 Led by head coach Alan Knipe in his nineteenth season, the team played its home games at Walter Pyramid.
 The Beach competed as members of the Big West Conference and were picked as co-champions in the Big West preseason poll.